Header Banner

-How To: Make Your Own Non-Toxic Sunscreen at Home
+How to Make Your Own Non-Toxic Sunscreen at Home

 Getting sunburned sucks, and according to the Environmental Working Group's 2012 survey of over 800 sunscreen brands, 75% of them contained potentially harmful ingredients linked to hormone disruption and even cell damage that may lead you to skin cancer.
 Yikes.